2015 Sousse attacks: Aftermath

 Two British tourists, Allen Pembroke and Paul Short, were awarded the Queen's Commendation for Bravery in the 2017 Birthday Honours for aiding victims of the attack while it was still underway.

-An inquest to the attack was initially scheduled to start in November 2016 but was put back to 2017.
+An inquest to the attack was initially scheduled to start in November 2016 but was postponed to 2017.
 On 16 January 2017, the first hearing of the inquest was held in the Royal Courts of Justice in London.
 The inquest found that the police response to the Tunisia Beach Attacks was "at best shambolic and at worst cowardly" after officers in the vicinity were found to be hiding or running in the opposite direction to the attacker.
 A security team close to the attack and armed with assault rifles and wearing protective vests, retreated to wait for reinforcements for a half an hour, during which time the lone gunman killed the 38 victims.

 By March 2017, at least six police officers were referred to trial for criminal negligence for failing to help the victims, and 27 others were referred on similar charges, according to the Tunisian Justice Ministry.

 A coroner at the inquest ruled that the victims of the attacks were "unlawfully killed" prompting the relatives of British victims to take legal action against tour operator TUI.

 Law firm Irwin Mitchell represented 85 families affected by the attack, who amongst them had lost 22 family members.
 Of the families represented, 63 Britons were injured, some suffering life changing injuries from gunshot and shrapnel wounds.

 The trial, involving more than 50 witnesses and experts, was heard in private due to the evidence being considered sensitive for security reasons.
 In a joint statement, a spokesperson for Irwin Mitchell and tour operator TUI announced a settlement had been reached.
 The settlement was reached “without admission of liability or fault and in recognition of the wholly exceptional circumstances of the case”.